matteobarbera/mavlab_wiki_fork/Quadrotor-safe-Cyberzoo-pilot-training.md

 9. Change the NatNet setting string such to correctly specify the streaming ID and the aircraft ID.
 For example, with streaming ID=1 and aircraft ID=48, the string should end with "-ac 1 48"
 10. Check that the ground station has a 3D fix and that the controller is being detected
 11. On your controller engage the "Auto2" mode.
 (On the sm600 is the top-right switch)
-12. From the flight plan select and execute the block "Sbinnala".
+12. From the flight plan select and execute the block "Manual".
 The drone can now be manually controlled
 13. Enjoy and Safe training!